 - One year to find the right combination

 - One more year after that to get to $1,000,000 in revenue.

 This process should not be complicated by any means, you should just focus on taking it one step at a time.

-If you don't focus on one thing at the time you're creating a situation where you end up working with different combinations.
+If you don’t focus on one thing at a time you’re creating a situation where you end up working with different combinations.

 The goal you have set becomes harder for you to achieve because you have 12 different combinations to handle.

 Being focused and following the rule of 5 ones will help you ensure that you reach your goal 12 months after you completed the first rung of the ladder.